johann-su/vocabulary-trainer/README.md

 ## Usage

-`vocabulary-trainer sp-en`
+`vocabulary-trainer`

 ## Add new languages

-1. download or create a .csv file with new language, known language, hint (see example .csv)
+1. take example.csv file and add your vocabulary
-2. place a .csv file into languages.
-The name should conform to the following convetion: new language-known language (sp-en).
+2. place it in the languages folder with the name new language-known language.csv (sp-en.csv)

 ## Setup

 1. activate text to speech api in google cloud dashboard and create a service account
 2. add service account key to PATH `export GOOGLE_APPLICATION_CREDENTIALS="[PATH]"`
+3. run `npm link`